gdbroman/broman.blog/_posts/2020/2020-07-04-the-art-of-sculpting-your-self-and-future.md

 ---
-title: "The Art of Sculpting One's Self and Future"
+title: "The Art of Sculpting One's Self"
-permalink: the-art-of-sculpting-your-self-and-future
+permalink: the-art-of-sculpting-yourself
 ---

 > Everyone holds his future in his own hands, like a sculptor the raw material he will fashion into a figure.